-See Qualifying Widow(er) in the Instructions for Form 1040 for details on the qualifying widow(er) filing status.
+See Qualifying Surviving Spouse in the Instructions for Form 1040 for details on the Qualifying surviving spouse filing status.

 Exception.
-You cannot check the "Qualifying widow(er)" box for 2021, unless you also satisfy the two criteria below.
+You cannot check the "Qualifying surviving spouse" box for 2022, unless you also satisfy the two criteria below.

-- 1. For 2021, you were a resident of Canada, Mexico, or South Korea, or were a U.S. national; or you were a student or business apprentice from India eligible for the benefits of Article 21(2) of the United States-India Income Tax Treaty. - 2.
-You were a resident alien or U.S. citizen the year your spouse died.
+1. For 2022, you were a resident of Canada, Mexico, or South Korea, or were a U.S. national; or you were a student or business apprentice from India eligible for the benefits of Article 21(2) of the United States-India Income Tax Treaty.

+2. You were a resident alien or U.S. citizen the year your spouse died.
 This refers to your actual status, not the election that some nonresident aliens can make to be taxed as U.S. residents.